New York Genome Center

-The New York Genome Center (NYGC) is an independent 501(c)(3) nonprofit academic research institution in New York, New York.
+The New York Genome Center (NYGC) is an independent 501(c)(3) nonprofit academic research institution in New York City.
 It serves as a multi-institutional collaborative hub focused on the advancement of genomic science and its application to drive novel biomedical discoveries.
 NYGC's areas of focus include the development of computational and experimental genomic methods and disease-focused research to better understand the genetic basis of cancer, neurodegenerative disease, and neuropsychiatric disease.
-In 2020, the NYGC also has directed its expertise to COVID-19 genomics research.
+In 2020, NYGC also has directed its expertise to COVID-19 genomics research.

 Purpose and organization

 The Center leverages strengths in whole genome sequencing, genomic analysis, and development of genomic tools to advance genomic discovery.
 Its faculty hold joint tenure-track appointments at its member institutions and lead independent research labs at the center.

 NYGC's scientists bring a multidisciplinary and in-depth approach to the field of genomics, conducting research in single cell genomics, gene engineering, population and evolutionary genomics, technology and methods development, statistics, computational biology and bioengineering.
 In 2017, co-founder Tom Maniatis was named Evnin Family Scientific Director and chief executive officer of the New York Genome Center.